 The Welsh Government identified the Bay of Colwyn as an area that they would wish to support in developing a BID.

 This area is undergoing a period of significant transformation but lifestyles are changing rapidly and this area competes with many smaller surrounding centres for its catchment’s disposable income.
 Businesses in this area need sustainable support to take advantage of its important strategic location and recent investments made in the area.

-It is essential that the businesses in the area determine the activities and objectives of the BID Business Plan.
-A series of business interviews, workshops, surveys and other research will be carried out to determine
+It was essential that the businesses in the area determined the activities and objectives of the BID Business Plan.
+A series of business interviews, workshops, surveys and other research were carried out to determine

 • what improvements businesses in the area would like to make,